Financial-Times/treecreeper/packages/api-express/README.md

 # @treecreeper/api-rest-express

-This returns a treecreeper&tm; api to sit in front of a neo4j database instance i.e.
+Treecreeper&tm; api to sit in front of a neo4j database instance.
+It provides

 -   a graphql api
 -   RESTful CRUD endpoints